 Unlike with IPVanish, I did not experience any connection timeouts, bugs, or errors with ExpressVPN.
 The apps with IPVanish also feel a bit more clunky and outdated when compared to ExpressVPN.

 3. Features: ExpressVPN vs IPVanish

-- Browser extensions that are open source and integrated with HTTPS Everywhere (available for Firefox and Chrome)
+- Browser extensions – ExpressVPN has browser extensions for Chrome, Firefox, and Safari that are open source and incorporate HTTPS Everywhere from EFF.

-In comparison to ExpressVPN, IPVanish is a little light on features.
-It does not offer any split tunneling feature or browser extensions.
-With regard to unblocking streaming sites, IPVanish also does not do well, but we’ll examine this more below.
+In comparison to ExpressVPN, IPVanish is somewhat limited on features.
+It does not offer any split tunneling, browser extensions, live chat support, or MediaStreamer apps.
+With regard to unblocking websites for streaming (like Netflix), IPVanish also does not do well, but we’ll examine this more below.

 Here are the features offered by IPVanish:

 - Obfuscation feature to defeat VPN blocks (they refer to this as “Scramble”)

 - IP and DNS leak protection (but no WebRTC leak protection)

 - Kill switch to block non-VPN traffic